thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 Enterprises often require a container orchestration technology because container runtimes, by themselves, do not adequately address the above requirements.

 # **Kubernetes**
-Kubernetes is a container ochestration platform that simplifies the deployment, management, and scaling of containerized applications.
+Kubernetes is a container orchestration platform that simplifies the deployment, management, and scaling of containerized applications.

-A pod is the smallest manageable unit in Kubernets and consists of, at least, one container that is used by the container ochestration to manage the containers and their resource limits as a single unit.
+A pod is the smallest manageable unit in Kubernetes and consists of, at least, one container that is used by the container orchestration to manage the containers and their resource limits as a single unit.

 Kubernetes offers the following features on top of a container engine:

-### **Service discovery and load balacing**
+### **Service discovery and load balancing**
 - Kubernetes enables inter-service communication by assigning a single DNS entry to each set of containers.
 This way, the requesting service only needs to know the target's DNS name, allowing the cluster to change the container's location and IP address.
 This permits load-